How to Find the Right Infertility Support Group

 Both extremes cause problems, and that’s why other online infertility support options can feel like they’re increasing your anxiety rather than helping you through this.

 Professional facilitation can be helpful.
 But sometimes you don’t want techniques, reframes, or coping strategies.
-You want recognition from people who’ve actually been there.
+You want recognition about how hard this is from people who’ve been there and are ready to name that it sucks.
+You want less obligation and better company.

 What actually makes an infertility support group work